whojinkazama/whojinkazama/README.md

-# Hi, I'm Mohsin 👋
+## Hi, I'm Mohsin 👋
 Welcome to my GitHub profile!
-I'm a passionate learner and aspiring cybersecurity analyst with a deep interest in C++, data structures, and algorithms.
-Currently, I'm diving deeper into cybersecurity, including cryptography, cloud security, and DevSecOps.
+I'm a passionate learner and aspiring cybersecurity analyst with a deep interest in Assembly programming and network analysis.
+Currently, I'm diving deeper into cybersecurity, focusing on cryptography, cloud security, and malware analysis.

 ## 🚀 My Skills
 - **Languages**: C++, Python